 In a Hadoop based data lake ecosystem, metrics are grouped under focused contexts.
 Metric is a line level information in a context.
 A context can be configured with a plug-in that operates on a particular component of Hadoop, thereby generating all metrics grouped under the context.
 Each metric is tagged with the hostname so as to differentiate from rest of the metrics.
-Let us see what are the critical contexts available in Hadoop metric architecture.1
+Let us see what are the critical contexts available in Hadoop metric architecture.

-- 1. jvm It groups metrics that are published by java processes and reveal information related to memory used and committed, thread details, and process trace logs. - rpc The metrics under rpc context are generated during handshake between remote procedure calls and the host.
+- jvm It groups metrics that are published by java processes and reveal information related to memory used and committed, thread details, and process trace logs. - 2. rpc The metrics under rpc context are generated during handshake between remote procedure calls and the host.
 It could be related to authentication, data volume transfers, RetryCache, and open connections.
 Another related context rpcdetailed generates additional metric for rpc methods.
-It is not included in the rpc metric record. - 3. dfs This context contains metric for NameNode, FSNamesystem, JournalNode, and DataNode.
+It is not included in the rpc metric record.